Dessia-tech/volmdlr/doc/source/index.rst

 aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
 The library is designed to be easy to use, efficient, and customizable.

+Boundary Representation is a technique used in computer-aided design (CAD) and computer-aided manufacturing (CAM) systems to represent the geometry of a solid object as a collection of surfaces and curves.
+B-Rep is widely used in CAD and CAM due to its ability to accurately represent complex shapes and to provide a rich set of operations for manipulating and analyzing these shapes.

 .. grid:: 2